sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/212_Creating_Schemas_and_Models.md

 In the product model file, comment out all the code, and rewrite.
 There are two steps in model creation:
-1. Schema - talks only about attributes (data) of the model, does not have any methods
+1. Schema - this is a abstract blueprint of a "model", it may or may not have a corresponding collection.
 	```js
 	const mongoose = require('mongoose');
 	const Schema = mongoose.Schema;